- Are you falling behind with your work commitments?

 - Reflect on past successes and the progress you have already made.
 You have come a long way; give yourself the credit you deserve.

 - Recognize what motivates you.
 Life is full of opportunities; find what excites you and apply yourself to the challenge.

 Our Stress-Relief Resources & More

 Before looking at a sample of the many worksheets and exercises we have available, you might like to download our three Stress & Burnout Prevention Exercises (PDF) for free.
-These science-based exercises will equip you and your clients with tools to better manage stress and find a healthier balance in your life.

 - Coping With Stress

 This two-part exercise invites clients to list experienced physiological and emotional symptoms of stress and brainstorm strategies to reduce, cope with, or eliminate these sources of stress.